ujjwalkumar26/ollama-f1-chat/README.md

 # F1 Data Chat Assistant

 An interactive chat interface for querying Formula 1 data using OpenF1 API.
-This project uses LangChain, Ollama, and Model Context Protocol (MCP) to create a natural language interface for F1 data queries.
+This project uses LangChain, Ollama, ChromaDb for Vector search and Model Context Protocol (MCP) to create a natural language interface for F1 data queries.

 ## Features